The Warwick & Budbrooke Churches Community Outreach Pool

 - The charity works alongside King Henry VIII Endowed Trust, which has separate application processes for some of its funding

-- Organizations seeking funding for Warwick-area projects should instead explore: King Henry VIII Endowed Trust (which does accept applications for certain funds), Warwick District Council community grants, or Diocese of Coventry grant programs
+- Organisations seeking funding for Warwick-area projects should instead explore: King Henry VIII Endowed Trust (which does accept applications for certain funds), Warwick District Council community grants, or Diocese of Coventry grant programmes

-- If your organization has existing relationships with the Warwick Anglican churches, informal discussions about alignment with their mission may be more appropriate than formal applications
+- If your organisation has existing relationships with the Warwick Anglican churches, informal discussions about alignment with their mission may be more appropriate than formal applications

 Similar Funders